Explore your passion for musical theatre in a dynamic, creative and collaborative setting.

-#1 in South West for Student Experience and Teaching Quality
+#1 in the South West

 “One of the best elements about Drama at Bath Spa is the large range of module choices.
 From musical theatre to scriptwriting to education, this course allows you to tailor your studies to exactly what you are interested in within the world of drama and theatre.”